 The oscillatory solution in \eqref{WKB chi} then matches specifically to the Hankel function

 Expanding near the AdS boundary $z\to 0$ as above, we find the leading approximating to the retarded Green's function

 which agrees, of course, with the leading term of \eqref{Gxx exact} as $\omega\to\infty$.
 The corrections are given by a nontrivial asymptotic series in $1/\omega^4$ with real coefficients.
-We now show how the method from section \ref{sec:proposal} captures the non-perturbative corrections to it.
+We now show how the method from Sec.~\ref{sec:proposal} captures the nonperturbative corrections to it.